Benchmarking SEO: Do a competitive analysis

 Blog

 Do you have a blog?
-If not, you probably should.
-A blog makes for dynamic content, and keeps your site current.
-And, if you post regularly, Google will find all kinds of interesting and recent ‘Last Updated’ dates.
+If not, you should probably have one.
+A blog creates dynamic content and keeps your site current.
+If you post regularly, Google will find interesting and recent ‘Last Updated’ dates.

 Step 5: Compare UX